FlashpointProject/generator-fpl/generators/app/templates/ext-command-ts/README.md

 \!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+Include if your extension adds any Config page settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+## Icon

+Add a Icon to your extension, this will be shown on the Config page.

+Add this to your package.json and move your icon to icon.png, or change the path to another image in your extension folder.
+* `"icon": "./icon.png"`

 ## Known Issues